 Check this page of the DOC site for more info about the hike to Cathedral Cove.

-It took us about an hour to reach to top and around 30 minutes to get back down, but the Department of Conservation website says the track takes 2-3 hours.
+It took us about an hour to reach to the top and around 30 minutes to get back down, but the DOC says the track takes 2-3 hours.

 The hike was about 2,5 hours and the part up to the cliffs is definitely a good workout.
 The rest of the track is easy, though once you arrive at the beach there are some parts where you have to hop from stone to stone.